resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 # Lesson II: Your free computer: up and running (45min)

-A researcher, Anna Prentice wants to learn R at home: and use it at work.
-Not having a laptop, and looking at the RStudio website, she sees that there is a server version.
-She decides that if she can run it on the NeCTAR cloud it would support her needs.
+A researcher, Anna Prentice wants fire up a website to share some some data with the world.
+Looking at the NeCTAR image list, she sees that there is a public image with Drupal, a content management system that may allow her to share her data.

-Having sat through the first part of this course, and know knowing the parts of the NeCTAR cloud, Anna decides to see if she can find an image that has RStudio server installed on it - and launch it.
+Having sat through the first part of this course, and know knowing the parts of the NeCTAR cloud, Anna decides to see if she can launch the instance to see if meets with her needs.

+> This is one of the great things about the NeCTAR cloud: you can just spin up machines, play with them, and then
+> THROW THEM AWAY!

 # The power of Checklists